serxipc/vefa-srest/README.md

 - [ ] Upgrade old 6.x Tomcat (https://tomcat.apache.org/migration.html) or JEE7 (WildFly?)
 - [ ] References to ringo.domain.com should point to the production server (scripts and download urls)
 - [ ] References to ringo-test.domain.com should point to the test server (scripts and download urls)
+- [ ] Consider upgrading to the latest and greates version of Jetty
+- [ ] Consuder upgrading to later version of Jersey

 ### Refactor code to really use JSE8 features (and standard JEE7 specs - just one single dependency)
 - [ ] Replace JodaTime with JSE8 LocalData, LocalTime variants